rocklan/prometheus-net.AspNet/readme.md

 # prometheus-net.AspNet
-A library for exposing prometheus metrics on full framework dot net 4.5 and above.
+A library for collecting ASP.NET metrics and exposing them as prometheus metrics on full framework dot net 4.5 and above.
 Basic Auth can also be enabled for the endpoint.
-Also contains a library for logging SQL calls if using Entity Framework 6.
+Can also collect metrics on SQL database calls if using Entity Framework 6.

 # Installation